 Preparation of this accessibility statement.

-This statement was prepared on 18 September 2020.
-It was last reviewed on this date.
-This website was last tested between the 12th and 15 th April 2019 for conformance with WCAG 2.0 AA guidelines.
+This statement was prepared on 15 December 2020.
+It was last reviewed and updated on 15 January 2021.
+This website was last tested in Octobert 2020 for conformance with WCAG 2.0 AA guidelines (read more here).
 The test was carried out by Enterprise Digital Development Branch within the Digital Shared Services Division of Enterprise Shared Services, an Agency of the Department of Finance